Kutzsche

-Kutzsche or Kutsche (/de/) is a surname of Upper Sorbian origin, a Germanized rendering of the Sorbian diminutive/nickname Kućo (/hsb/; "little house-dweller"), from the Slavic word kuča ("hut").
-Its form is typical of Upper Sorbian family names adapted into German spelling conventions: the palatal ć was written as tsch or tzsch, and the Slavic diminutive ending -o was replaced with German -e.
+Kutzsche, Kutsche (/de/) or Kutscha (/de/) is a surname of Upper Sorbian origin, a Germanized rendering of the Sorbian diminutive/nickname Kućo (/hsb/; "the man from the house"), from the Slavic word kuča ("house"), that is found across Slavic languages.
+Its form is typical of Upper Sorbian family names adapted into German spelling conventions: the palatal ć was written as tsch or tzsch, and the Slavic diminutive ending -o was replaced with German -e, resulting in the ending -sche which is typical of Germanized Slavic surnames.
 The surname is historically concentrated in Upper Lusatia and adjacent parts of Saxony, Bohemia, and Silesia, areas with strong Sorbian-speaking traditions.
 The root word is widespread across the Slavic languages; from it developed diminutive or nickname forms such as Sorbian Kućo, with close cognates in South Slavic (Koćo).
-The root is derived from Proto-Slavic kǫťa (house, hut, cabin), which may be a cognate of words for "building" or "city" found in several Iranian languages.
+The root is derived from Proto-Slavic *kъtja (house).